Noctis/kickstart-app/docs/HTTP.md

 # HTTP-based application

-Files related to an HTTP application can be found in the `public`, `src/Http` and `templates` folders.
+Files related to an HTTP application can be found in the `config`, `public`, `src/Http` and `templates` folders.

+The `config` folder contains the `routes.php` file, which contains the list of routes, i.e. mappings between URLs and HTTP actions available in the application.

 The `public` folder contains the `index.php` file, which acts as an ["entry" point](https://martinfowler.com/eaaCatalog/frontController.html) for every incoming HTTP request.
 Should you